FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 $
   λ_k = integral_RR h(tau) thin e^(-j thin omega_0 thin k thin tau) thin dif tau
 $<eq-λ>
-The operation on the right-hand side of @eq-λ is  Fourier transform of the impulse response $h$ taken at frequency $ω = k thin ω_0$.
+The operation on the right-hand side of @eq-λ is the Fourier transform of the impulse response $h$ taken at frequency $ω = k thin ω_0$.

 == Fourier transform of Continuous Signals